-This item refers to the net counterparty credit risk exposure obtained using the methodology set out in section 131 of the BCR (also see the explanation in paragraph 31).
-For capital adequacy purposes, only counterparty credit risk exposures of credit derivative contracts booked in the trading book and OTC derivative transactions may be reported on a net basis.
+This item refers to the default risk exposure obtained using the methodology set out in section 131 of the BCR (also see the explanation in paragraph 35).
+For capital adequacy purposes, only default risk exposures of derivative contracts may be reported on a net basis.

-17. Other OTC derivative transactions and credit derivative contracts not specified above
+17. Other derivative contracts not specified above

-This item is for the reporting of counterparty credit risk exposures to OTC derivative transactions and credit derivative contracts that are not covered by items 10 to 16.
+This item is for the reporting of default risk exposures in respect of derivative contracts that are not covered by items 10 to 16.